ahedfi/ahedfi.github.io/_posts/2020-07-28-csharp-code-for-humans.md

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.
 > <cite><a href="https://en.wikiquote.org/wiki/Martin_Fowler">Martin Fowler</a></cite>

-This quote resumes the meaning of clean code.
+This quote summarizes what I am intending to explain.
 So after solving a problem, you should ask yourself if your code is readable and maintainable as possible.
 To answer this question,
 Check if your code meets the following rules.